 Registry of Li Fraumeni and Li Fraumeni Like Syndromes (ReLF)

-ReLF is a retrospective and prospective registry, finalized to care and research.
-It is articulated in main sections - strongly related and mutually dependent on each other - corresponding to different data domains: personal information, clinical data, genetic data, genealogical data, surgeries, etc. This approach has been individuated in order to corroborate and integrate data from different resources and aspects of the diseases and to correlate genetic background and phenotypic outcomes, in order to better investigate diseases pathophysiology.
+ReLF is a retrospective and prospective registry, finalized for care and research purposes.
+It is articulated in main sections - strongly related and mutually dependent on each other - corresponding to different data domains: personal information, clinical data, genetic data, genealogical data, surgeries, etc. This approach has been developed to corroborate and integrate data from different resources and aspects of the diseases and to correlate genetic background and phenotypic outcomes, in order to better investigate diseases pathophysiology.
+Due to legal requirements, institutional directives and organizational issues, we are unable to include individuals residing outside Italy in the registry at this time.
+We are currently engaged in the preparation of a recruitment process for individuals residing outside Italy.

 Study Overview